-Since beginning his career, Jon Bash (nope, it’s not John Bash or Jonathan Bash ) has composed, performed, and arranged an eclectic variety of polystylistic music, including for the concert hall, films, games, and for fun.
-His works have been performed by WWU Wind Symphony, the Equus Sax Quartet, the Bellingham Chamber Music Society, Rachel Hacker, Madeline Slettedahl, and many others.
-His music has been featured in film festivals across the US, most prominently in the cult monster film Hunting Grounds (formerly Valley of the Sasquatch).
-He has also presented at events both abroad and internationally, at the semiannual Game Audio Bash he co-founded and co-organizes as well as at the international Ludomusicology Conference in Chichester, UK.
+My music has been featured in several games, demos, and other interactive projects, and has been performed by WWU Wind Symphony, the Equus Sax Quartet, the Bellingham Chamber Music Society, Rachel Hacker, Madeline Slettedahl, and many others.
+I’ve also had music featured in film festivals across the US, most prominently in the cult monster film Hunting Grounds (formerly Valley of the Sasquatch).
+I’ve presented at events both abroad and internationally, at the semiannual Game Audio Bash I co-founded and co-organize as well as at the international Ludomusicology Conference in Chichester, UK.

-Jon studied music composition at Western Washington University under Roger Briggs and Bruce Hamilton, graduating magna cum laude in both March 2013 with a Bachelor of Music in Composition and in June 2015 with Master of Music in Composition.
-He has received numerous awards for his compositions and was chosen as Western Washington University’s College of Fine and Performing Arts Presidential Scholar as an undergraduate and as Outstanding Graduate upon receiving his MMus.
-He currently lives in Bellingham, WA with his middle school teaching wife and NPC cat, where he continues to actively compose and teach.
+I studied music composition at Western Washington University under Roger Briggs and Bruce Hamilton, graduating magna cum laude in both March 2013 with a Bachelor of Music in Composition and in June 2015 with Master of Music in Composition.
+I currently lives with my middle-school-teaching wife and our cat in Bellingham, WA, where I continues to actively compose, teach, and perform.

 Jon can be reached by email at firstname.lastname@example.org.

-- Original composition and artistic sound design for the concert hall, film, games, television, web, dance, and other media or projects
+- Original composition and artistic sound design for games, films, television, web, the concert hall, dance, and other media or projects

-- Classes, workshops, and coaching in theory, composition, game audio, productivity, and more
+- Classes, workshops, and coaching in music theory, composition, digital audio, and more

 - Music consultation and production for your score, album, or any other music for which you need outside expertise